30 Days of Night: Dark Days

-30 Days of Night: Dark Days is a 2010 direct-to-video American horror film based on the comic book miniseries of the same name.
+30 Days of Night: Dark Days is a 2010 American horror film based on the comic book miniseries of the same name.
 It was directed by and written by Ben Ketai, alongside co-writer Steve Niles.
-It is a sequel to the 2007 film 30 Days of Night.
-A prequel to the first film titled 30 Days of Night: Blood Trails was released on FEARnet.com and FEARnet On Demand in 2007 and was followed by a second series, 30 Days of Night: Dust to Dust.
+It is the fourth installment of the 30 Days of Night franchise, and serves as the sequel to the 2007 film.
+Set chronologically after the first film, it also takes place after the two miniseries Blood Trails and Dust to Dust as well.